Thug-Lyfe/UFO_Blog/README.md

-# The Road to Autonomous Testing and Deployment
+# A guide to Autonomous Testing and Deployment
 ---
 ### Authors
 Marco S. Blum